Skip to content

 What to look for (and what to avoid)

-Good signs: a clear points-to-dollars rate, a reasonable minimum cash-out, gift cards that match your region, and no request for sensitive info or payment.
+Good signs: payouts shown clearly in real money, a reasonable minimum cash-out, gift cards that match your region, and no request for sensitive info or payment.
 Red flags: vague payout terms, no minimum shown, “instant” rewards with no task, requests for your game/account password, or reviews complaining that cash-outs never arrive.
 A short clearing period before payout is normal and is actually a sign the platform takes fraud seriously.

 Realistic earnings